Hyperhidrosis is noted to occur more commonly

 How effective is Botox at treating Hyperhidrosis?

-Sweating is expected to be reduced by roughly 80% within one month of the first treatment.
-Not all sweat glands will be affected with the first Botox treatment, but patients usually notice that their clothes stay drier directly after treatment.
+Use of Botox for excessive sweating treatment is expected to reduce it by roughly 80% within one month of the first treatment.
+Not all sweat glands will be affected with the first Botox treatment, but patients at our clinic have usually noticed that their clothes stay drier directly after they have gotten the treatment for hyperhidrosis in Toronto by our expertise.
 We recommend follow up appointments so that ongoing assessment can be done and your treatment can be fine-tuned to give you the best, possible results.
-One treatment can provide results that last for up to 200 days, and a recent study from the makers of Botox indicated that 81% of patients treated with Botox for hyperhidrosis had more than a 50% sweat reduction after treatment and satisfaction rates for this safe, non-surgical and minimally invasive approach are quite high.
+One treatment can provide results that last for up to 200 days, and a recent study from the makers of Botox indicated that 81% of patients treated with Botox for hyperhidrosis had more than a 50% reduction in excessive sweating after treatment and satisfaction rates for this safe, non-surgical and minimally invasive approach are quite high.

 Effects will eventually wear off and the expected timeline will be different for each individual as everyone metabolizes Botox uniquely.
 Often, people are able to maintain results with two treatments per year, once the first series of sessions has sufficiently reduced sweating.

 What are potential side effects of using Botox to treat Hyperhidrosis? /